landongn/front-end-perf-test/README.md

 The application is separated into a few concerns:

 - a 'store' service that maintains application state, and a mechanism for updating it.
+  - this should be the most stable implementation
+  - you ask the store to perform operations and maintain state, follow the pattern present for any additions
+  - the store is injectable in your components, controllers, and routes via `Ember.inject.service('state')`

 - a grid of images for the user to choose from
+  - this contains various performance issues, layout issues, and CSS issues

 - a details page of a users selection
+  - this contains things like the synopsis of the game, box art, and a background image / hero image
+  - this is missing a lot of the layout
+  - this contains severe visual issues

-- a series of components to implement the individual features
+- a collection of components to implement the individual features
+  - there are components to render the grid of games on the index page [see below]
+  - there are components necessary on the detail page, however none yet exist.

-- a series of animation interactions for the user
+- a collection of animation interactions for the user
+  - these are implemented, however, we have noticed some framerate issues...
+  - the detail page does not have any implemented animations

 - a collection of SCSS stylesheets implementing the styles and some animations.

 - A missing implementation for infinitely scrolling lists for the game selection.
-  - for this, some details:
   - if you imagine what netflix looks like: You have a 2 dimensional grid of information, broken into categories.
   - You can infinitely loop a particular category on the x axis
   - you can infinitely loop through the categories on the y axis
   - bonus points if this is keyboard friendly
   - completely optional / bonus

 - a missing layout for the detail page
   - the detail page has overlapping text, no formatting, and needs a layout.
   - think of this as a [css zen garden](http://www.csszengarden.com/) challenge.

-an Ideal PR would be to not only complete as much work as you are able, but to focus in areas you are most comfortable in working rapidly.
-Put another way, if you feel the most comfortable fixing visual problems, tackle those first.
-Want to improve the framerate?
-Go for it.
-Try to tackle the work you can most ably handle completing within the time limit.
+Each of the above bullets could easily be filed into issues in the forked copy of your repo and closed via `closes #[PR number here]` in commit messages.

 Be sure to:

-- Collect information about things you notice
+- Collect information about things you notice.
+Screenshots of the profiler, notes in `// #TODO:` comments, etc.
-- assess the priority of those
+- assess the priority of those.
+Again, the recommendation is to utilize github's built in issue and PR system, though not required.
-- implement / refactor those solutions, based on your data.
+- implement / refactor those solutions, based on the above.

 To be absolutely clear:  This project contains several potential areas for you to focus on.
 Most of them will take up a majority of your time as individual tasks.
 That's fine.
 Try to get done as much as you can.
+This isn't strictly a code challenge.

 Try to keep it close to 3 hours.
 The clock starts when you fork the repo.